This post may contain affiliate links, view our disclosure.

 Storage

-Authentic Chimichurri contains parsley, oregano, garlic, vinegar, olive oil, and sometimes pepper flakes.
+Authentic chimichurri contains parsley, oregano, garlic, vinegar, olive oil, and sometimes pepper flakes.

 This version uses half parsley and half cilantro because I love the fresh, bright flavor that cilantro adds.
 However, to make this recipe authentically, omit the cilantro and use 1 full bunch of parsley.